SysdataSpA/KTAndroidArchitecture/README.md

 ## 1. A Brief Introduciton
 The app is a sample project that shows how to implement the KTAndroidArchitecture into your Android app.

-CHANGELOG:

-1.0.1
-- fixed abnormal behavior on ActionQueue.
-- Added the possibility to add the action instance instead of the class.
-This is useful for dependency injection (i.e. Dagger).
-- Added ActionSingle.
-- fixed the behavior of the error post in the observeFailure function.
-- Updated Gradle plugin version.

 ### 1.1 What is KTAndroidArchitecture?
 It is a layer-based architecture that allows a real disentangle of the UI components from the business logic.